kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/user-cluster/user-guide/_index.en.md

 - **kube-state-metrics** addon: exposes cluster-level metrics of Kubernetes API objects (like pods, deployments, etc.) to Prometheus.

-When these addons are deployed to user clusters, no further configuration of the user cluster MLA stack is needed, the exposed metrics will be scraped by user cluster Prometheus and become available in Grafana automatically.
+When these addons are deployed to user clusters, no further configuration of the user cluster MLA stack is needed, the exposed metrics will be scraped by user cluster Monitoring Agent and become available in Grafana automatically.

 Given that the addons have been already [enabled in the KKP installation]({{< relref "../admin-guide/#addons-configuration" >}}), they can be enabled via the KKP UI on the cluster page, as shown below: